gdt050579/AppCUI-rs/docs/chapter-7/timers.md

 }
 ```

-The `ticks` variable represents the number of times the timer has been triggered.
-Whenever the timer starts this variable is set to 0, and them it is incremented each time the timer is triggered.
+The `ticks` variable represents the number of times the timer has fired.
+Whenever the timer starts, this value is set to `0`, and it is incremented each time the timer fires.

-**Remarks**: It is important to note that if you must return `EventProcessStatus::Process` from these methods if you want AppCUI framework to redraw itself (this is usually the case if you are updating a control context in the timer event).
+**Remarks:** Return `EventProcessStatus::Processed` from these methods when you want AppCUI to redraw (this is usually the case if you update control content in the timer callback).

 ## Timer object